-Finan and Schechter (2012) also show how social and political norms are linked, providing evidence from a field experiment in Paraguay.
-In Paraguay, politicians hire respected community leaders in each village to interact with voters to promote their candidacy and offer them money and other forms of aid in exchange for the promise of their vote.
+Finan and Schechter (2012) provide evidence from a field experiment in Paraguay to show how norms of reciprocity can affect political behaviour.
+In Paraguay, local politicians hire community leaders as election brokers in order to promote their candidacy and offer them money and other forms of aid in exchange for the promise of their vote.
 The authors conduct a survey with the actual middlemen who broker the vote-buying exchanges between voters and politicians.
 They combine survey information on vote-buying experienced in a 2006 municipal election with experimental data on individual intrinsic reciprocity.
 They find that political brokers target vote-buying offers to individuals who have strong norms of reciprocity.
-Interestingly, the results of a robust negative association between vote-buying and public services in Khemani (2015) that was discussed earlier are obtained from a country - i.e. the Philippines - that has been described as having cultural norms of reciprocity (utang na loob, or the obligation to appropriately repay a person who has done one a favor).